Rishab-Panwar/kaggle_notebooks/README.md

 | Optimizer | `paged_adamw_8bit` |
 | Evaluation | `sklearn.metrics.f1_score` (Macro-F1) |
 | Hardware | Kaggle Notebooks, single T4 GPU |

 ---

+## What Went Wrong

+The public leaderboard score was 1.00.
+The private score was 0.9044.
+Final rank was 147/209.

+That gap tells the whole story.

+**The public/private split.** Kaggle scored the public leaderboard on roughly 34% of the 100 test samples (about 34 examples) and the private leaderboard on the remaining 66% (about 66 examples).
+Getting a perfect 1.00 on 34 samples is not a strong signal - with a binary classification task and a reasonable model, it is genuinely possible to nail a sample that small by luck or by the specific examples happening to be easy.
+The private set, being nearly twice as large and drawn from a different slice of the distribution, exposed the real performance ceiling.

+**The dataset was simply too small to trust any single evaluation.** 900 training samples, 100 test samples, 13 languages.
+The public test slice was probably around 2-3 examples per language.
+A model can look perfect on that and still be meaningfully wrong on the private slice.
+There was no way to know from the public score alone.

+**The few-shot examples were hand-picked and not validated systematically.** The four few-shot examples in the prompt (Tamil, Bengali, Urdu, Telugu) were chosen qualitatively.
+They covered four of the 13 languages - the other nine had no in-context example at all.
+For languages like Bodo and Assamese, which are genuinely low-resource and far from the model's pretraining distribution, those anchors may not have helped much.
+A better approach would have been to dynamically select few-shot examples per language from the training set rather than using a fixed global set.

+**Majority vote may have introduced a systematic bias.** The 3-pass voting (greedy + 2 temperature-0.3 samples) was designed to reduce variance on uncertain predictions.
+But if the model had a directional bias on certain language/sentiment combinations - for example, consistently predicting Positive for short Odia sentences - the majority vote reinforces that bias rather than correcting it.
+A single greedy pass at least surfaces the uncertainty; the vote can hide it.

+**No per-language validation after fine-tuning.** The post-FT evaluation was on a 200-sample aggregate split, not broken down by language.
+So it was possible for the adapter to improve overall F1 while actually degrading performance on 2-3 specific languages.
+Without catching that before submission, those languages would silently pull down the private score.

+**The public score of 1.00 was a warning sign, not a green light.** A perfect score on a multilingual classification task with this little data almost certainly means the public split happened to exclude the hard cases.
+The right response would have been to distrust it and look harder at per-language validation rather than treating it as confirmation the pipeline was solid.

+---